johannschopplich/rollup-pluginkit/README.md

-# Kirby Pluginkit: Example plugin for Kirby
+# Kirby Rollup Pluginkit

-> Variant "Panel plugin setup"

-This is a boilerplate for a Kirby Panel plugin that can be installed via all three [supported installation methods](https://getkirby.com/docs/guide/plugins/plugin-setup-basic#the-three-plugin-installation-methods).
+This is a boilerplate for a Kirby Panel plugin that uses [Rollup.js](https://rollupjs.org) as an alternative to Parcel.js utilized by the [official pluginkit](https://github.com/getkirby/pluginkit/tree/4-panel).
+No other parts of the pluginkit were modified.

-You can find a list of Pluginkit variants on the [`master` branch](https://github.com/getkirby/pluginkit/tree/master).
+Rollup offers more fine-graned control over the build process and requires less node modules to install.
+This pluginkit has been successfully field-tested to compile the Kirby Editor.

 ****